 Calculation of financial losses of certain error patterns

-So far, only meteocontrol and QOS offer a draft version of an error cost calculation.
+So far, only meteocontrol and QOS offer error cost calculation as a. standard feature.
 Based on empirical values and error categories first loss calculations can be estimated.
 Soyltic does it this way: